atizo/wd40/development.md

 ## IDE

 No matter what IDE you use, take your time to learn and configure it properly.
 We started with [Eclipse](http://www.eclipse.org/) and the [PyDev](http://pydev.org/) plugin and moved to [PyCharm](http://www.jetbrains.com/pycharm/) after some years.
-The main reason were the powerful Javascritp development tools in PyCharm.
-Pycharm contains all the features from the popular [Webstorm IDE](http://www.jetbrains.com/webstorm/).
+The main reason for the move were the powerful JavaScript development tools in PyCharm as it contains all the features from the popular [Webstorm IDE](http://www.jetbrains.com/webstorm/).

 ### Code Style and Code Quality Tools

-1. Use config files for linters and hinters like [JSHint](http://www.jshint.com/) (.jshintrc) if possible.
-They can be used by your IDE and build tools like grunt scripts.
+1. Use configuration files for linters and hinters like [JSHint](http://www.jshint.com/) (.jshintrc) if possible.
+They are used by your IDE and build tools like grunt scripts.
 1. Share the code style and code quality tool profiles and add them to your SCM.